Back to blog

 If you have a personal weather station and you want to publish its data, two free programs come up again and again: CumulusMX and WeeWX.
 Both are mature, capable, and well loved by the weather community.
 Both are also free and open source.
 So which one should you use?

-The short version: CumulusMX is the friendlier choice if you are on Windows or want a graphical experience, while WeeWX is the favourite of people comfortable on the Linux command line who value rock-solid reliability and deep customization.
+The short version: CumulusMX is the friendlier choice if you are on Windows or want a graphical experience, while WeeWX is the favorite of people comfortable on the Linux command line who value rock-solid reliability and deep customization.
 This post breaks down where each one shines, and where both share the same catch.

 Strengths: